 Practicing what I preach, the TRG family ignites the spark in several ways.
-And at this special time of year, we look closer at what this can mean by exploring a simple, yet powerful thing: gratitude.
+And this time of year, we look closer at what this can mean by exploring a simple yet powerful thing: gratitude.

 According to psychotherapist Amy Morin, being grateful: